Sanjidah-m/Facial-Recognition-app/README.md

 - **Real-Time Integration**: The model can be adapted for real-time facial recognition applications.

 ### Dataset:
-The facial recognition model is trained on a well-curated dataset, which you can download from [here]([https://drive.google.com/file/d/1yL3SgY7QnAmqYiy4DQvlrIHXFbf2vII7/view?usp=sharing])
+The facial recognition model is trained on a well-curated dataset, which you can download from [dataset]([https://drive.google.com/file/d/1yL3SgY7QnAmqYiy4DQvlrIHXFbf2vII7/view?usp=sharing])

 ### Reference Paper:
 The approach and methodology are inspired by the research paper *"Siamese Neural Networks for One-Shot Image Recognition"*.
-You can read the paper [here]([https://example-paper-link.com](http://vis-www.cs.umass.edu/lfw/)).
+You can read the paper [reference paper]([https://example-paper-link.com](http://vis-www.cs.umass.edu/lfw/)).